Rubble-Raider-web3/projectserum-mevbot/generated/markdown/orderbook-basics.md

 ---
 ## Advantages of CLOB

-Some of advantages of CLOB model are:
+Some of advantages of Center Limit Order Book(CLOB) model are:

 * Users can execute orders using smart contracts in Serum's fully decentralized, on-chain order book while keeping pricing and order size flexibility.